ibm-cloud-docs/databases-for-redis/dashboard-overview.md

 ### Deployment ID

 Many API calls require the ID of the database deployment.
 The database deployment's ID/CRN shown here is the same as the ID/CRN shown in the Deployment Details, in a click-to-copy field to make it simpler to use.
-Note that this ID needs to be URL encoded to be used in an API call because it includes a "/".
+The ID needs to be URL encoded to be used in an API call because it includes a "/".

 ### {{site.data.keyword.cloud_notm}} databases API Reference

-For more information on using the {{site.data.keyword.cloud_notm}} databases API, see the [API reference](https://console.stage1.bluemix.net/apidocs/cloud-databases-api) page.
+For more information on using the {{site.data.keyword.cloud_notm}} databases API, see the [API reference](https://console.{DomainName}/apidocs/cloud-databases-api) page.